wetrial/wetrial-doc/docs/faq.en-US.md

 ### Npm installation of [puppeteer](https://github.com/GoogleChrome/puppeteer/) is failing

-Try using cnpm or setting environment variables to see this [issue](https://github.com/cnpm/cnpmjs.org/issues/1246).
+Try using tyarn or setting environment variables to see this [issue](https://github.com/cnpm/cnpmjs.org/issues/1246).

 ### Is english documentation available?

-English Documentation will be translated in next couple of monthes, trace [ant-design/ant-design-pro#54](https://github.com/wetrial/wetrial-site/issues/54#issuecomment-340804479) and [ant-design-pro/issues/120](https://github.com/wetrial/wetrial-site/issues/120) for more detail.
+English Documentation will be translated in next couple of monthes, trace [ant-design/ant-design-pro#54](https://github.com/ant-design/ant-design-pro/issues/54#issuecomment-340804479) and [ant-design-pro/issues/120](https://github.com/ant-design/ant-design-pro/issues/120) for more detail.

-### After Ant Design Pro upgrades from 1.X to 2.X, page layout components (such as BasicLayout) are reloaded when the page is redirected (redirect)
+### After Ant Design Pro upgrades from 1.X to 2.X and after version, page layout components (such as BasicLayout) are reloaded when the page is redirected (redirect)

-Add `disableRedirectHoist: true` in config.js configuration:
+Add `disableRedirectHoist: true` in config.ts configuration:

 ```diff
 export default {